rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 those, along with all the issues of bugs that are currently logged, I could probably easily find dozens more bugs just by doing a decompile of all the Python bytecode on any one of my computers.
-Unless you want to help out by _fixing_ bug, or are willing to do work by isolating and narrowing problems, don't feel you are doing me a favor by doing scans on your favorite bytecode.
+Unless you want to help out by _fixing_ bugs, or are willing to do work by isolating and narrowing thems, don't feel you are doing me a favor by doing scans on your favorite bytecode.

-So it is likely you'll find a mistranslation in decompiling.
+In sum, it is not uncommon that you will find a mistranslation in decompiling.

 ## Is it really a bug?